-3rd Digit = 0 ASCII Mode Print Mode - Data Printing Direct to Serial Printer Print mode data printing is a simple method of capturing data using the meter's print mode.
+3rd Digit = 0 ASCII Mode

+Print mode data printing is a simple method of capturing data using the meter's print mode.
 The data can be printed directly to a serial printer from the meter.

 The print mode uses the meter's serial communications port to connect to a remote serial printer.
 The data can be printed with or without a Day: Month: Year or Hours: Minutes: Seconds time stamp.